-- the path of the storage file for reading and writing data; - the maximum size of the storage file; - · the optional use of direct disk access; - the optional periodic interval, in milliseconds, for synchronizing the written data to persistent storage.
+• the path of the storage file for reading and writing data;

+- the maximum size of the storage file;

+- the optional use of direct disk access;

+- the optional periodic interval, in milliseconds, for synchronizing the written data to persistent storage.

+.
 The storage file location determines which device to use, allowing to investigate performance of different storage solutions.
 The maximum size causes the file pointer to wrap around and lseek() back to the beginning, if a write operation exceeds this limit.
 This is useful to analyze performance implications of rotational devices, where seek times and rotational latency can significantly impact I/O performance.

-Direct disk access, which is enabled by opening a file with the O\DIRECT flag, bypasses the read/write OS caches.
-This ensures that I/O operations are done directly to/from user-space buffers without copies.
+Direct disk access, which is enabled by opening a file with the O_DIRECT flag, bypasses the read/write OS caches.
+This ensures that I/O operations are done directly to/from userspace buffers without copies.
 DistWalk handles the blockaligning constraints that come with direct I/O operations.
 However, notice that there is no guarantee that written data will be stored on non-volatile memory.
-It is the data synchronization mode specified by the client message that requests a flush of all changes into persistent storage.
-In practice, this is performed by the storage thread using the fsync() system call.
+It is the data synchronization mode, if enabled, that flushes all changes into persistent storage with the fsync() system call.